GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 is the USB CDC-ACM class commonly implemented by USB-to-serial adapters as there is no API in the Android SDK for communicating with a serial device.

-### Chrome OS
+### ChromeOS

-Chrome OS is based on Linux as well and also does not require any modification to system configuration.
+ChromeOS is based on Linux as well and also does not require any modification to system configuration.
 The permission_broker service controls access to USB devices and will allow the browser to access them as long as there is at least one unclaimed interface.